ivanbabko/goodrocket-css/README.md

 Objects are abstracted, design-free, reusable code patterns.
 They provide structure for our templates and for our UI components.
-This can be, for example, a grid system, media object, ratio container, i.e. things that we tend to repeat again and again in our code for different UI elements.
+This can be, for example, a grid system, media object, ratio container.
 This is the first layer in which class-based selectors are used.
 This layer affects less of the DOM than the last layer and has a higher specificity because we bind on to classes.